Peri7at/dog-breed-photo-finder/README.md

 # dogs

-This project is a Node.js web server using the Koa framework.
-There is also a plain web page that has already been written, located in `/public`, which will be the UI.
+This is the starter code for a [Node.js](https://nodejs.org/en/about/) server using the [Koa web framework](https://koajs.com/).
+There a web page in `/public` which should be served to the user.

 ## Getting started